naelfox/starrise-easy-php-framework/README.md

 # StarRise Framework
 PHP MVC framework with POO
-click on the star to support this project :fa-star-o:
+> click on the star to support this project
 ------------

 3 pillars of a good project well done are quality, performance and maintainability.